 We are currently recruiting three visual artists to lead peer networks, such as critique groups or technique / practice-specific networks.
 We can offer a fee to cover the time involved in organising and hosting quarterly meetings.

-If you would like to develop a co-mentoring partnership with another artist, meeting up on a regular basis to give feedback and support, please contact email@example.com
+If you would like to develop a co-mentoring partnership with another artist, meeting up on a regular basis to give feedback and support.

 Twice a year we run a panel discussion event inviting artists, curators and programmers to share their experiences and answer your questions.

-The next event will be in March 2019.
+Look out for details of the next event, which will be in March 2019.

-If you would like a copy of the Artist Development Plan or to see the results of the artist consultation, please email email@example.com
+If you would like a copy of the Artist Development Plan or to see the results of the artist consultation, please contact firstname.lastname@example.org